-Cristiano Ronaldo scores hattrick to earn Portugal a thrilling draw against Spain
+Cristiano Ronaldo scores hat-trick to earn Portugal a thrilling draw against Spain

-SAN DIEGO– One of the most eagerly anticipated games of the opening days of the 2018 World Cup did not disappoint as Cristiano Ronaldo scored a hattrick, made history and earned Portugal a draw in an enthralling contest against a Spain side eager to put a tumultuous week behind them.
+SAN DIEGO– One of the most eagerly anticipated games of the opening days of the 2018 World Cup did not disappoint as Cristiano Ronaldo scored a hat-trick, made history and earned Portugal a draw in an enthralling contest against a Spain side eager to put a tumultuous week behind them.

 The Real Madrid star, aiming to lead his country to glory in what is likely to be his final World Cup, scored from a fourth-minute penalty which he himself earned and put Portugal ahead once again after Spain goalkeeper David de Gea carelessly allowed his long-range effort to slip through his fingers.